Skip to main content

 import AgoraRTC, { IAgoraRTCClient } from "agora-rtc-sdk-ng";

-Agora SDK’s sendStreamMessage is not exposed, so we need to add it manually.
-And it has some limitations, so we need to handle it carefully.
+Agora SDK’s sendStreamMessage is not exposed in the public API, so we need to add it manually to the type definitions:

 interface RTCClient extends IAgoraRTCClient {